 - Reduction in androgen production caused by polycystic ovary syndrome

-- Reduction in menorrhagia and related iron deficiency anemia
+- Reduction in heavy menstrual bleeding due to uterine fibroids and other causes, as well as a reduction in related iron deficiency anemia

 - Relief from premenstrual syndrome (PMS)